Trump admin. memo says DACA recipients should 'prepare for departure'

-The document, titled "Talking Points — DACA Rescission," included 12 bullet points on the program, including one which began "We are a nation of laws."
+The document, titled "Talking Points — DACA Rescission," included 12 bullet points on the program, including one that began "We are a nation of laws."

 The tenth bullet contained stark advice for current DACA recipients: